PipedreamHQ/docs/docs/notebook/dollar-event/README.md

 ## Modifying `$event`

-Any changes you make to `$event` persist across code cells.
-Typically, we scope variables to the cell they were created in, so you wouldn't have access to a variable outside of that cell. **Any data you need to use across cells should be stored in `$event`**.
+Any changes you make to `$event` persist across code steps.
+Typically, we scope variables to the step they were created in, so you wouldn't have access to a variable outside of that step. **Any data you need to use across steps should be stored in properties of `$event`**.

 You can add, delete, or update the value of any key in `$event`: